Preview 2019: Previewing and looking ahead to the Miami Hurricanes season with what you need to know.

 – There’s one big plus out of having the nation’s 104th best offense – you don’t lose a whole lot of early draft picks.
 The Hurricanes not only get back eight starters, but it’s adding a slew of talented transfers and it’s keeping a few good ones of its own.
 The O will try to open it up a bit more, but it needs the passing game to merely be effective, and the ground attack has to be stronger after averaging 191 yards per game.

-– The quarterback situation is far more interesting than it probably should be.
+– A funny thing happened on the way to the Miami starting quarterback job.
 Tate Martell was the easy option.
 The Ohio State transfer was ruled eligible right away, he was going to swoop in and take the team by storm, and … he was just okay in spring ball.

 – The receiving corps went from a potential concern to absolutely loaded.
 Leading receiver Jeff Thomas was off to Illinois … right up until Mark Richt retired.
 Thomas reversed course, and now he’s back as the Hurricane main man.
 Also coming in is KJ Osborn, one of the MAC’s top targets as one of the stars of last year’s great Buffalo squad.